caiteltd/public/4g/sim-plan-terms.md

 Locàite 4g SIM plans cost **£14.99** per month, which includes:
 * Unlimited data
-* 100 minutes of emergency calls to standard mobile or landline numbers anywhere within the UK, EU and USA.
+* 100 minutes of emergency calls from the UK or EU to standard mobile or landline numbers anywhere within the UK, EU and USA.
 * 60 optional emergency SMS messages (can be turned on and off via app)
 * Unlimited access to the easy to use Locàite app
 * Unlimited location tracking with the Locàite app